A Geomechanically-Informed Framework for Wellbore Trajectory Prediction: Integrating First-Principles Kinematics with a Rigorous Derivation of Gated Recurrent Networks: Discussion

 \subsection{Analysis of Prediction Errors}

 Although overall prediction accuracy is good, model failure mode analysis is informative.
 From a plot of prediction error against measured depth in inclination and azimuth, it is clear where in the well the model is failing and why.
 Overlaying the high-error zones on the input geological data shows that maximum errors occur in periods of maximum geological complexity.
-These periods are often marked by: \begin{itemize} \item \textbf{High Dogleg Severity:} In intervals where the wellbore is deliberately and quickly changing direction (e.g., the kick-off point), the dynamics are more intricate and less predictable. \item \textbf{Rapid Lithological Changes:} Intervals with abundant, thin interbedding of various rock types (e.g., sequences of sand and shale) show a quickly changing mechanical environment, which puts the model's predictive power at a test. \item \textbf{Anomalous Log Readings:} Areas with poor data quality or anomalous geological characteristics not well captured within the training set can also result in larger prediction errors. \end{itemize} This discussion illustrates that the performance of the model is necessarily tied to the physical complexity of the system it is attempting to approximate.
+These periods are often marked by:

+\paragraph{High Dogleg Severity:} In intervals where the wellbore is deliberately and quickly changing direction (e.g., the kick-off point), the dynamics are more intricate and less predictable. \paragraph{Rapid Lithological Changes:} Intervals with abundant, thin interbedding of various rock types (e.g., sequences of sand and shale) show a quickly changing mechanical environment, which puts the model's predictive power at a test. \paragraph{Anomalous Log Readings:} Areas with poor data quality or anomalous geological characteristics not well captured within the training set can also result in larger prediction errors.

+This discussion illustrates that the performance of the model is necessarily tied to the physical complexity of the system it is attempting to approximate.
 The errors are not distributed randomly but are localized in areas where the underlying geomechanical assumptions are most severely tested.